Jim Avera (jim.avera at gmail dot com). Updated 15 January 2018

 Administration->Set as Server Default (if desired)

 Enter your username & pw when prompted

-This may not be necessary now, but in the past the past CUPS was left in a bad state and/or multiple copies of the cupsd daemon were running.
+This may not be necessary now, but in earlier Ubuntu releases, CUPS was left in a bad state and/or multiple copies of the cupsd daemon were running.

 Note: My MFC needs package brscan4, but older devices might need brscan, brscan2, or brscan3 instead; Brother's Driver Install Tool will download the correct .deb for your device.
 The utility installed will be called brsanconfig2, etc.$ cd $HOME/Downloads # wherever you ran the Driver Install Tool.